Jenny is a journalist with expertise in digital content strategy and an interest in emerging web technologies.

-Currently features editor for Food magazine, Jenny started out as a news correspondent for Computer Weekly writing about business IT and consumer technology.
+Experience includes being production editor at .net magazine (the international publication for web developer and designers).
+She was formerly features editor for Food magazine at Salt Media.
+Jenny started out as a news correspondent for Computer Weekly writing about business IT and consumer technology.

 Freelance work includes Cotswold Life, South Wales Echo, Western Mail and Buzz magazine, Dork Adore, Tasty Fanzine, RunninginHeels.co.uk, LatestGadgets.co.uk, as well as The Observer and The Guardian Guide.